piotrulo022/Caption-generator/backend/tests/README.md

 ```
 in this directory.

-If you want to store logs in seperate file, for example in `test_logs`:
+If you want to store logs in seperate file, use `>` operator.
+Example of storing logs in `test_logs` file:

 ```bash
 pytest -rA -v > test_logs